wvankoppen/Knowledge/Presentations/Stage management.md

 NgRx might be a good choice if you have a large, complex app for which the state:
 - is big and needs to be accessed by many components
-- and is impacted by actions from different sources.
+- is impacted by actions from different sources.